People

 Colton Watts

 Colton's research focuses broadly on the evolutionary ecology of behavior and life history decisions, with an emphasis on combining empirical methods and mathematical modeling to bridge the gap between case studies and generalizable biological principles.
-His work spans a variety of specific topics ranging from daily rhythms and life history strategies to mate choice and sexual signaling.
-Colton is particularly interested in how selection on mate choice and sexual signaling behaviors changes with the social environment, and how these dynamics influence the relationships between evolutionary and ecological dynamics.
-As a postdoc in the Fitzpatrick Lab, Colton used population genetic models to understand the evolution of female sexual signals in polygynous mating systems.
+He is particularly interested in how selection on mate choice and sexual signaling behaviors changes with the social environment, and how these dynamics influence the relationships between evolutionary and ecological dynamics.
+As a postdoc in the Fitzpatrick Lab from 2021 to 2025, Colton used population genetic models to understand the evolution of female sexual signals in polygynous mating systems.

 Paola Fascinetto Zago